mendozagabe1618/named-entities-count-hadoop-mr/README.md

-# CS 441 - HW2 README#
+# Named Entities Word Count

-Repository for the second homework for CS 441.
+Distributed for counting the named entities in from a large amount of files and counting them using a MapReduce model.

 ### This bundle of code does a few things. ###
 * A python script grabs sends a HTTP GET request through the arXiv API.
 Then we parse the Atom XML response to get the URLs to the PDFs for the returned results. arXiv API mostly only uses PDF.
 It supports other formats, but for sure will support PDF.
 However, the implementation allows for any input type.
 Simply limited by the API.